Destinations Italy Umbria & Le Marche

 Renaissance jewel · Piero della Francesca · truffles

 The hill town that gave us Raphael and Bramante.
-The Palazzo Ducale, built for Federico da Montefeltro in the 1460s, is one of the most important Renaissance buildings in Italy — and the gallery inside has Piero della Francesca's Flagellation, one of the most studied paintings in Western art.
-Forty minutes south, Acqualagna produces two-thirds of Italy's truffles.
-Combine the two: Renaissance art in the morning, truffle tagliatelle for lunch, a slow drive through the hills back.
+The Palazzo Ducale, built for Federico da Montefeltro in the 1460s, is a landmark of Renaissance architecture, and the gallery inside holds Piero della Francesca's Flagellation, a painting scholars have argued over for centuries.
+Forty minutes south, Acqualagna holds an international white-truffle fair each autumn and runs a truffle exchange and museum.
+Do both: Renaissance art in the morning, truffle tagliatelle for lunch, a slow drive through the hills back.

 Palazzo DucaleTruffle fair NovHill driving